WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 There's a round at least once every two hours.
 If there are 100 peers registered earlier, then there can be many per hour.
-Wasabi automatically registers your UTXO for a new CoinJoin by following your desired anonimity set.
+Wasabi automatically registers your UTXO for a new CoinJoin by following your desired anonymity set.
 Remember that after a mix, Wasabi lowers the next round minimum denomination in such a way that if you remix you pay less or zero.
 However that only works when the network fees are low.
 So, you should assume that will pay the coordinator for the new mix round too.